[?] Subscribe To This Site

 You can see Table Mountain Cape Town in the company of an enthusiastic guide on an organised Table Mountain Tour

-Today, Table Mountain Cape Town is a magnet for photographers, tourists and hikers, and you shouldn't visit Cape Town without taking a cable car ride, or a hike to the summit.
+Today, our Table Mountain Cape Town is a magnet for photographers, tourists and hikers, and you shouldn't visit Cape Town without taking a cable car ride, or a hike to the summit.
 The upper cable station is at 1067 metres and the highest point Maclears Beacon stands at 1085 metres.

 Return to my Home Page